Canon 1D X Mark II vs G1X Mark II

 Studio photographers will appreciate that the Canon 1D X Mark II (unlike the G1X Mark II) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 1DX Mark II and the G1X Mark II are recent models that feature in their makers' current product line-up.
+Both the 1DX Mark II and the G1X Mark II are recent models that are part of the current product line-up.
 The G1X Mark II replaced the earlier Canon G1 X, while the 1DX Mark II followed on from the Canon 1DX.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 Review summary: Canon 1D X Mark II vs G1X Mark II

 So how do things add up?
 Which of the two cameras – the Canon 1D X Mark II or the Canon G1 X Mark II – has the upper hand?
+Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Canon EOS-1D X Mark II: